 All pleadings must be sent to the Registry of the Court in order to be registered in accordance with Article 54 RoP.
 The original must be signed by Counsel for the party concerned.
 All documents relied on must be annexed to the relevant pleading, which must be accompanied by a list of annexes.

-It is recommended to lodge pleadings using the Court's electronic case handling system, e-EFTACourt, as it is the most secure and most efficient way to submit documents.
+It is recommended to lodge pleadings using the Court's electronic case handling system, e-EFTACourt, as it is the most secure and efficient way to submit documents, and does not necessitate the sending of physical copies of the pleadings via post.
 Accounts are created by visiting https://eftacourt.int/e-eftacourt/ and filling in the necessary information.
-Those who have registered online will receive a form by email, which must be printed, signed, and sent to the Registry of the Court, along with a copy of a valid identification document, by post to:
+Those who have registered online will receive an email requesting that a copy of the user's valid identification document is sent via email to registry@eftacourt.int, in order to finalise the account opening.